ZigZag557/DarkRP-Addons/entities/soda_machine/README.md

 ## Description
   With this addon, you can create soda machines, place them and permaprop the soda machine and let your players buy soda from them while TEAM_REFILLER refills the soda machine.

   * TEAM_REFILLER can refill any soda machine by just pressing e on them.
-They will earn money from that.
+He will earn money from that.
   * Make your players use soda machines to fill thirst or hunger.